 The first real road over Independence Pass was built in 1880--81 by B. Clark Wheeler, one of Aspen's most prominent boosters and businessmen.
 Using hand tools and manual labor, Wheeler's crews established a toll road along the route of the trail that had been used by mule trains over the years.

 There were several bridges along the 43 miles between Aspen and Twin Lakes on the east side of the Pass, and it was at these bridges where the tolls (25 cents for horses, 50 cents for wagons) were collected.
-In the 1880s the toll road was heavily used year-round, as it was virtually the only way in and out of the valley for ore, supplies and people.
+In the 1880s the toll road was heavily used year around, as it was virtually the only way in and out of the valley for ore, supplies and people.

 By 1880 a town had grown up, and the local mill processed over $100,000 worth of ore in the year that it operated.
 By 1882 the ore was played out, and the bustling settlement, whose population peaked at 1,000, shrank to the ghost town that intrigues travelers today.
 The last year-round resident of Independence moved out around 1912.
-Satellite settlements, such as Ruby in the Lincoln Creek drainage, likewise rose and fell with the miner's fortunes.
+Satellite settlements, such as Ruby in the Lincoln Creek drainage, likewise rose and fell with the miners' fortunes.

 Today the scars of the old toll road can still be discerned crisscrossing the uppermost slopes of the Pass, and tumbledown mining structures can still be found along the road and in the woods.
-Fortunately, the works of man have not spoiled the countryside along the Pass corridor, much of which is now protected by Federal Wilderness designation.
+Fortunately, the works of man have not spoiled the countryside along the Pass corridor, almost all of which is now protected by Federal Wilderness designation.